selamanse/playits/README.md

 #### additional features

-payits can be configured with ogg and m4a soundfile (for different browser support).
+playits can be configured with ogg and m4a soundfile (for different browser support).

 # usage